working-group-two/engineering-blog/pages/about.md

 We find inspiration in our differences.
 We believe that bright people, strong commitment and long-term perspective can achieve great things.

+# Our partners

+{% include partner.html title="Cisco" imgUrl="/img/partners/cisco.png" description="
+    Cisco is a worldwide technology leader that has been making the Internet work since 1984.
+    Cisco is our partner and contributes with technology, products and customer discussions.
+"%}

-# Our investors and partnerships
+# Our investors
 Working Group Two is owned approximately 5% by the board and employees, with the remaining stakes held in equal proportion by Telenor and Digital Alpha LLP.

-Cisco is partner to the company and contributes with technology, products and customer discussions.

 {% include partner.html title="Telenor" imgUrl="/img/partners/telenor.png" description="
-    Telenor Group is one of the world’s major mobile operators with customers in 13 markets across Scandinavia, Central Eastern Europe, and Asia.
-Connecting the world has been Telenor’s domain for more than 160 years, and they are driven by a singular vision: To empower societies.
+    Telenor Group is one of the world’s major mobile operators with almost 200 million customers in Europe and Asia.
 "%}

-{% include partner.html title="Cisco" imgUrl="/img/partners/cisco.png" description="
-    Cisco (NASDAQ: CSCO) is the worldwide technology leader that has been making the Internet work since 1984.
-    Cisco's people, products, and partners help society securely connect and seize tomorrow's digital opportunity today.
-"%}

 {% include partner.html title="Digital Alpha" imgUrl="/img/partners/digitalalpha.png" description="
-    Digital Alpha is an investment firm with a strategic collaboration agreement with Cisco Systems and considers itself the first fund focused on making private equity investments in the growth opportunities required to underpin the Digital Economy, including next generation networks, smart cities, and enterprise communication solutions.
+    Digital Alpha is an investment firm with a strategic collaboration agreement with Cisco Systems.
 "%}

 ## Our history